Skip to main content

 / Ronnie Tan

-Ronnie currently serves on the advisory board of Calysta, USA; as regional aquaculture consultant with the US Grains Council and is an advisor to BASF, Germany.
+Ronnie currently serves on the advisory board of Calysta, USA; as regional aquaculture consultant with the U.S. Grains Council and is an advisor to BASF, Germany.
 He also acts as a mentor at Hatch – an aquaculture startup accelerator.
 Ronnie recently stepped down as Vice-President at Blue Archipelago – the largest integrated shrimp enterprise in Malaysia, responsible for downstream operations.
 He was Executive Director and board member at Regal Springs Group – the largest tilapia integrator in the world.
 He co-led the sale of the company.
 He started his career building the aquaculture feed division in the Gold Coin Group – a major feed company in Asia

 Program /